VirgilSecurity/virgil-sdk-net/Docs/sdk-reference-api.md

 ##### Returns

-An instance of [VirgilCardDto](#T-Virgil-SDK-TransferObject-VirgilCardDto 'Virgil.SDK.TransferObject.VirgilCardDto'), that represents service card.
+An instance of [CardModel](#T-Virgil-SDK-Models-CardModel 'Virgil.SDK.Models.CardModel'), that represents service card.

 ##### Parameters